Skip to main content

 • Current medical treatments such as chemotherapy or radiation

-We provide written and verbal pre-procedure instructions tailored to your situation.
-You'll know exactly what to do — and what to avoid — before your dental appointment so your treatment is as safe and comfortable as possible.
+We give you written and verbal instructions tailored to your situation before every procedure.
+You will know exactly what to do and what to avoid so your treatment goes as smoothly and safely as possible.

 Dental Care for Patients with Allergies

 Allergies can affect which dental materials, anesthetics, and antibiotics are safe to use.
-Knowing yours allows us to prepare a completely safe environment for every procedure.
+Knowing yours lets us prepare a completely safe environment before we start.

 Latex Allergy

-We maintain a latex-free protocol for all patients with latex sensitivity.
-Alert us when booking — we use latex-free gloves, dental dams, and all latex-free materials.
-Reactions range from contact dermatitis to anaphylaxis; we take every latex allergy seriously regardless of reported severity.
+We use a latex-free setup for any patient with latex sensitivity.
+Let us know when you book so we can prepare latex-free gloves, dental dams, and all other materials.
+Reactions to latex range from mild skin irritation to a serious allergic response.
+We take every latex allergy seriously no matter how mild you think it is.

 💉